How do I get you to work on my watch?

 Do you offer a guarantee?

-Any work I do on your watch is guaranteed for one year but obviously if you drop your watch and it stops working this won’t be covered!
+All service work is guaranteed for one year but obviously if you drop your watch and it stops working this won’t be covered!
 However I like to think I’m fair, and if a problem develops with your watch within that year that wasn’t caused by water ingress or shock damage I’ll endeavour to repair it.
+To help keep my prices as low as possible the only proviso is that you are responsible for the cost sending the watch back to me.

 Will you pressure test my watch?

 If your watch is a waterproof model, if I can source the seals and if the case parts are in good enough condition with good sealing surfaces I’ll pressure test your watch.
 If you send me a watch with heavily corroded gasket surfaces, a crystal that has been polished wafer thin and a case tube that resembles a barley twist I’ll not be testing it!
-A standard test is to 6bar or less depending on your watches rating but I can test up to 300bar although there is an extra charge for anything over 6bar.
-I can’t guarantee water resistance (especially with vintage watches) all I can do is verify that your watch was resistant to water ingress when I tested it.
+A standard test is 10bar (or less depending on your watches rating) but I can test up to 300bar, however there is an extra charge for anything over 10bar.
+I can’t guarantee water resistance (especially with vintage watches) all I can do is verify that your watch was resistant to water ingress when I tested it, with tests up to 10bar you’ll receive a printout of the test’s result.

 How long will you have my watch for?